-enter the property, building or facility, or their respective parts, where the person subject to audit is pursuing its business activities, at the hour and on the day when these activities are or should be carried out;

-- 2) require oral or written clarification, documentation, or any other carriers of information, as well as access to data related to the subject of the audit. - 2.
+- 1) enter the property, building or facility, or their respective parts, where the person subject to audit is pursuing its business activities, at the hour and on the day when these activities are or should be carried out; - 2) require oral or written clarification, documentation, or any other carriers of information, as well as access to data related to the subject of the audit. - 2.
 Business activities of an entrepreneur shall be audited in the presence of the person subject to audit or a person authorized by him/her. - 2a.
-In the absence of the persons referred to in paragraph 2, audit tasks may be carried out in the presence of another employee of the person subject to audit who may be regarded as the person referred to in Article 97 of the Act of 23 April 1964 Civil Code (Journal of Laws No 16, item 93, as amended), or in the presence of an appointed witness who should be a public officer but may not be an employee of the audit authority. - 3.
+In the absence of the persons referred to in paragraph 2, audit tasks may be carried out in the presence of another employee of the person subject to audit who may be regarded as the person referred to in Article 97 of the Act of 23 April 1964 Civil Code (Journal of Laws of 2018 item 1025, 1104, 1629, 2073 i 2244 and Journal of Laws of 2019 item 80), or in the presence of an appointed witness who should be a public officer but may not be an employee of the audit authority. - 3.
 The team leader shall submit an audit report to the person subject to audit, who shall have the right to make his/her comments within 14 days after its receipt. - 3.
 The team leader shall submit the audit report and the comments made by the person subject to audit to the trade control authority.